 - The authority should include the IRS, any court cases, specific IRS policy statements, regulations, and IRM procedures.

-Due to the complexities involved in this section, individuals usually decide to work with a trusted legal advisor to ensure their information is factual and accurate.
+Individuals usually decide to work with a trusted legal advisor to ensure their information is factual and accurate due to the complexities involved in this section.

 5. Apply the Law to the Facts